comsysto/jumbodb/README.md

 5. Power and scalability of Apache Hadoop
-For batch processing, aggregation and indexing of your data.(e.g. writes up to 500.000 JSON documents per second)
+For batch processing, aggregation and indexing of your data.(e.g. writes up to 500.000 JSON documents per second into the data store)

 6. Low read latency for end-user apps
 Optimized querying even for large result sets through